Kayla Moody Rocks Nothing But Thigh-High Boots While Posing In The Desert

 The model’s signature platinum tresses were styled in a middle part, with some locks spilling down to her chest while the rest cascaded behind her back.
 She was also done up with a full face of makeup that made her striking features pop.
 The application included a light pink lip gloss, metallic eyeshadow, and thick coat of mascara.

 Fans quickly jumped at the opportunity to shower Kayla’s latest social media appearance with love.
-The image has accrued nearly 6,000 hours within just two hours of going live, as well as dozens of comments.
+The image has accrued nearly 6,000 likes within just two hours of going live, picking up dozens of comments along the way.
 Many took the chance to flood the model with compliments for her stunning display.

 “What a beautiful body!!” one person wrote.